equitable-equations/fqar/paper/joss.md

 - Individual cells are formatted inconsistently

-The outputs of these functions are all tibbles in tidy format (ref), making them far more convenient for data analysis.
+The outputs of these functions are all tibbles in tidy format [@JSSv059i10], making them far more convenient for data analysis.

 # Availability